ogbabydiesal/p5.spatial.js/README.md

 sp5tial is not meant to replace the ```3DPanner``` object in ```p5.sound.js```, but rather to allow users of ```p5.js``` to create immersive experiences and spatialized sound art using multichannel speaker systems with web-based interfaces and libraries.

 Compose generative experiences with spatial sound sources by creating multiple instances of the ```p5.AudioSource``` class.
-Connect your sketch to quadraphonic and other non-traditional speaker setups defined with ```JSON```!
+Connect your sketch to quadraphonic and other non-traditional speaker setups!

 For a quick example of the library in action serve the webpage found in the ```dist``` folder.
 ## Usage